Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Background

 A variety of methods have been developed to perform Bayesian inference in NNs.
-Recently variational inference (VI) has received much attention \citep{Graves2011, Hernandez-Lobato2015}.
-A disadvantage of mean-field VI (a common form) is that it does not maintain correlations between parameters, and its appropriateness for NNs has been questioned \citep{Ritter2018, Osband2018}.
-Dropout was shown to perform mean-field VI but with more restrictive Bernoulli approximating distributions - \textit{MC Dropout} \citep{Gal2015}.
+Variational inference (VI) has received much attention both explicitly modelling parameters with distributions \citep{Graves2011, Hernandez-Lobato2015} and also implicitly through noisy optimisation procedures - MC Dropout \citep{Gal2015}, Vadam \citep{Khan2018}.
+Correlations between parameters are often ignored - mean-field VI (MFVI).

-Other inference methods include: Hamiltonian Monte Carlo (HMC), a MCMC variant which provides `gold standard' inference but at limited scalability \citep{Neal1997}; Laplace approximations of the posterior requiring computation of the Hessian (or approximations of) \citep{Ritter2018}; ensembling in conjunction with early stopping \citep{Duvenaud2016}; finally, though not Bayesian, borderline `out-of-distribution' samples of high variance can be synthesised and added to the training dataset \citep{Lee2017}.
+Other inference methods include: Hamiltonian Monte Carlo (HMC), a MCMC variant which provides `gold standard' inference but at limited scalability \citep{Neal1997}; The Laplace method fits a multivariate normal distribution to the posterior \citep{Ritter2018}.
+Whilst ensembling is generally seen as a non-Bayesian alternative, \cite{Duvenaud2016} interpreted it, with early stopping, as approximate inference.
+Aside from \textit{doing} Bayesian inference, recent works have begun exploring prior design in BNNs, e.g. \cite{Pearce2019}.

-Famously, BNNs of infinite width converge to GPs \citep{Neal1997}.
-Analytical kernels have been derived for single-layer NNs with certain activation functions, including Error Function (ERF) (a type of sigmoid), Radial Basis Function (RBF) \citep{Williams1996}, Rectified Linear Unit (ReLU) \citep{Cho2009}, and leaky ReLU \citep{Tsuchida2018}. \textbf{Their practicality is limited by their poor scalability relative to NNs}: $\mathcal{O}(N^3)$ for matrix inversion, $\mathcal{O}(N^2)$ for kernel computation.
-However, in small scale problems these GP kernels provide an opportunity to do \textit{exact} inference, and are valuable as a comparison to scalable methods in wide BNNs.
-In this work we use these GPs as `ground truth' predictive distributions for regression tasks.
-In section \ref{sec_results}, we implement them for the first time on benchmarking datasets.
+BNNs of infinite width converge to GPs \citep{Neal1997}.
+Analytical kernels exist for NNs with certain activation functions, including sigmoidal (Error Function, ERF) \citep{Williams1996}, Rectified Linear Unit (ReLU) \citep{Cho2009}, and leaky ReLU \citep{Tsuchida2018}.
+Whilst GPs scale superlinearly with data (though see \citep{Wang2019}), they provide a convenient method for doing exact inference on small problems.
+In this paper we use these GPs as `ground truth' predictive distributions to compare to wide NNs.
+In section \ref{sec_results}, we benchmark the ReLU GP on UCI datasets.